-- LE1: Two statements are logically equivalent iff they have the same values in every row of the truth table. - LE2: Two statements are logically equivalent iff each is derivable from the other. - We hope that LE_1 and LE_2 yield the same results. - To prove that LE1 and LE2 yield the same results, we have to justify our system of deduction. - That work is left for another occasion.
+- LE1: Two statements are logically equivalent iff they have the same values in every row of the truth table. - LE2: Two statements are logically equivalent iff each is derivable from the other. - We will start derivations next Wednesday. - We hope that LE1 and LE2 yield the same results. - To prove that LE1 and LE2 yield the same results, we have to justify our system of deduction. - That work is left for another occasion.